Skip to content

 3. Execute: call the tool with the operation ID, resolved parameters, and optional fields filter.

 The principle is to describe outcomes, not endpoints.
-For example, you don’t need to instruct the AI client to create a story using POST /v2/spaces/{space_id}/stories; the LLM automatically identifies the correct operation and executes it.
+For example, instead of instructing the AI client to create a story using POST /v2/spaces/{space_id}/stories, the LLM automatically identifies the correct operation and executes it.

-Add to Claude Code’s local configuration (add --scope user or --scope project, depending on your needs):
+Add the server (add --scope user or --scope project, depending on your needs), then run /mcp and select Storyblok to authenticate:

 Terminal window